What is foster care?

-Family contact also prepares children for being reunited with their birth families.
+Family contact also prepares your foster child for being reunited with their birth families.

-But family contact can be challenging and emotionally complex, both for foster children and for you.
-For example, you might have mixed feelings towards your foster child’s biological parents, or worry that they resent you.
-You might also feel uncomfortable if children have mixed feelings about their biological parents, or feel closer to you than to their biological parents.
+But family contact can be challenging and emotionally complex, both for your foster child and for you.
+For example, you might have mixed feelings towards your foster child’s birth parents or worry that they resent you.

-It’s OK to ask the foster care agency you work with for help, support and training in relation to managing family contact.
+It’s OK to ask your foster care agency for help, support and training to manage family contact.

 Managing the costs of foster care